- A

 Guideline researcher Clifford J. Rosen, MD, senior scientist at the Maine Medical Center Research Institute in Scarborough, says: "We believe that taking in amounts larger than 600 to 800 IU a day has no extra benefit for bones."1 But what about all the hundreds of studies showing that much higher amounts are not only safe, but protective against a whole slew of diseases?

-For instance, take the new study from the University of California, Davis that calls for a five-fold increase of vitamin D intake during the winter.
+For instance, take the study from the University of California, Davis that calls for a five-fold increase of vitamin D intake during the winter.
 After studying young adults for a period of 7 to 8 weeks in the fall, winter, spring and summer in Davis, California, the researchers concluded that African Americans with low sun exposure need 2,100 to 3,100 IU of vitamin D per day, year round.
 Individuals of Eastern European ancestry with high sun exposure need 1,300 IU of vitamin D intake in the winter.
 These amounts are calculated based on the goal to achieve blood vitamin D levels of at least 75 nanomoles per liter, which would fall in the range of what is considered optimal.2 (A vitamin D deficiency is defined by some as below 50 nmol/L.) (The vitamin D levels were predicted using a computational model based on sun exposure and skin reflectance.)

 Interestingly, the Vitamin D fact sheet on the Institutes of Health website states that “In healthy adults, vitamin D at doses up to 4,000 IU is safe.
 (The safe amount is 1,000 IU for infants in the first six months of life and goes up as you get older to 4,000 IU in children age 9-13 years.)3